Cwaterschoot/Interactivity_scoring/README.md

 #### 3) Dynamic Thread Interactivity Score

 Iteratively, each following message receives a individual dynamic TIS.
 This score equals the TIS at that point in time, which can be used for echo chamber prediction,...
+The dynamic TIS is included as a matrix in the output file, alongside the dynamic echo/opposition scores for each post.

 ![alt text](https://github.com/Cwaterschoot/Interactivity_scoring/blob/main/Plots/plot1.png)